Benjamin Franklin Eaves

-Benjamin Franklin Eaves (1870-1953) was a pioneer horse and buggy doctor in Haralson County, Georgia.
+Benjamin Franklin Eaves (1870-1953) was a pioneer horse and buggy medical doctor in Haralson County, Georgia.
 He was well known by all of the residents of Haralson County.
 He practiced medicine in Haralson Counties from the year 1898-1950.
 Eaves was also a farmer, and an owner of large amount of acreage in the Draketown area of Haralson County.
 Many families sharecropped on Eaves's land.

 Childhood and early manhood

 Benjamin Franklin (Pank) Eaves was the third son of Claburn Camp Eaves.
 He was born April 27, 1870.
 He got the nickname “Pank” because his younger brother couldn't say Frank.

 Eaves grew up on his father's, "Tobe" Eaves, farm in Haralson County on the Tallapoosa River.
 His mother, Mary Amanda Kirk, died when he was twelve years of age on May 4, 1882.

 The job of cooking was given to Pank and his sister, Dora.

 Once Pank's father told him to plow a field of stubble, but he was not to burn it off because it would kill the young apple orchard.
 Pank decided the stubble was too much for him and mule, Rhody.
 He thought he could make the job easier for himself and his mule by burning it.
 He did, but forgot to move old Rhody and she got her hair singed all over.
 This gave Pank's secret away to his father.

 Pank enjoyed swimming and hunting, and playing his fiddle for square dances.